Last Updated on

 Most solid body electric guitars have bolt-on necks, but the bolt-on neck design simply works by attaching the neck of the guitar by a bolt that can be found on the inside of the guitar.

 Above, we briefly touched on the ‘U’ or ‘C’ shaped neck profile or neck shape and which shape was the best for people with small/large hands to hold.
-The profile on the neck of a guitar is the most personal part of a guitar, as this is where your hand are going to be the most time and energy.
+The profile on the neck of a guitar is the most personal part of a guitar, as this is where your hand is going to be the most time and energy.
 The shape of the neck will affect how easily you hold the guitar, how your fingers fit the neck, how tired your hand gets while playing, and how easily your hand can move from fret to fret.

 Most acoustic guitars have a ‘C’ shaped neck, as the ‘C’ shape is the most universal for all hand sizes to hold.
 The ‘U’ shaped profile is a little more rectangular shaped neck than the ‘C’ shape and is commonly found on Fender guitars.
 ‘U’ shaped profiles are the most comfortable for musicians who have long fingers.
 Lastly, you have ‘V’ shaped profiles which have a groove that runs down the middle of the neck, to provide a comfortable groove for you to grip.
 Less commonly found is the ‘Inverted V’ neck profile, which is thicker shaped on the bass side and thinner on the treble side, but ‘Inverted V’ necks aren’t very commonly found.